luebbe/homie-node-collection/README.md

 A contact that reports its open state (true|false) via MQTT.
 An optional callback can be triggered by the state change event.

 ## RelayNode
 A relay that can be set on (true|false) via MQTT message.
-An optional LED GPIO pin can be passed in the constructor.
+An optional GPIO pin (e.g. to light up a LED) can be passed in the constructor.
 This pin will be set high/low synchronous to the relay.

 ## BME280Node
 A node for a Bosch BME280 I2C temperature/humidity/pressure sensor.
 Reports the three values back via MQTT.